nickl1/awolfe76.github.com/_posts/2013-04-19-is-this-going-to-happen-again.md

 Responsive design allows us to account for any screen size (NOT DEVICES), it allows us to build once for all of them.
 It also makes us consider or even re-consider our content, what's important and what isn't, what should be the focus, what do we need, what don't we need.

 It's a great way to think about and build websites, and for the next few years will probably get even better.
 So let's do it and if something better comes along in a few years, well, we'll worry about that then.
-But <strong>YES</strong>, we will probably be doing this again.
+But __YES__, we will probably be doing this again.